ubco-W2022T2-data301/project-group-group15/CODE_OF_CONDUCT.md

 ### Accepting and integrating work onto the remote repository

-- Once some work has been done on individual branches and we are ready to merge to the main branch, each of us will submit a pull request
+- Once some work has been done on individual branches and we are ready to merge to the main branch, each of us will submit a pull request for our own branches
-- Once we have had several branches pushed to the remote repository and everything has been approved for integration by all of us, we can proceed to merge the branches to the main branch
+- Together, as a group, after reviewing the pull request (by logging comments on the request on GitHub), we will accept the request and merge to main

 **Steps:**